MicrosoftDocs/azure-aks-docs/articles/aks/node-auto-drain.md

 # Azure Kubernetes Service (AKS) node auto-drain
 [Scheduled events][scheduled-events] can occur on the underlying VMs in any of your node pools.
 For [spot node pools][spot-node-pools], scheduled events may cause a *preempt* node event for the node.
 Certain node events, such as  *preempt*, cause AKS node auto-drain to attempt a cordon and drain of the affected node.
 This process enables rescheduling for any affected workloads on that node.
 You might notice the node receives a taint with `"remediator.kubernetes.azure.com/unschedulable"`, because of `"kubernetes.azure.com/scalesetpriority: spot"`.

-The following table shows the node events and actions they cause for AKS node auto-drain:
+The following table shows the node events for AKS node auto-drain and describes their associated actions:

 | Event | Description |   Action   |
 | --- | --- | --- |